mathieubrusselairs/pythonCsgoBombTimer/README.md

 # pythonCsgoBombTimer
 Small python scripts to check the bomb timer.
-Definitely not complete, unless you want to test an unfinished product, DO NOT USE.
+Somewhat complete, all feedback welcome.
 Currently only tested on a Windows machine.
+I presume this will not work on MacOS as it should.

 ## How to use